rfc-editor/AUTH48-repo-markdown-template/README.md

 To create your own output files, use the [IETF Author Tools webservice](https://author-tools.ietf.org/).

-If you would like guidance on using xml2rfc locally, please ask the RFC Editor.

 ## Viewing Diffs
 Information on using GitHub to view diffs can be found here: [Comparing commits](https://docs.github.com/en/github/committing-changes-to-your-project/viewing-and-comparing-commits/comparing-commits).